netabarel9/Microsoft-Home-Assignment-/README.md

 * **Ingress Resource:** An Ingress resource is a Kubernetes object that defines how external traffic should be processed and directed to different services within the cluster.
 It is the ingress.yml file.
 I added the paths should be directed to a particular services.
 * **Load Balancer:**  When an Ingress resource is created,  NGINX  provisions an Azure Load Balancer to distribute incoming external traffic among the pods of the specified services.

+## Network Policy

+Allow you to define rules for controlling communication between pods based on labels, namespaces, and the type of traffic (ingress or egress).
+In this case, the policy is used to control egress traffic from "service-a-bitcoin" pods to "service-b" pods.
+I use engress configured to deny egress traffic from pods labeled "app: service-a-bitcoin" to pods labeled "app: service-b."